prebid/prebid.github.io/dev-docs/bidder-adaptor.md

      * @param {Bid} The bid of which the targeting has been set */
     onSetTargeting: function(bid) {
         // Bidder specific code
     }

+    /**
+     * Register bidder specific code, which will execute if the bidder responded with an error
+     * @param {error, bidderRequest} An object with the XMLHttpRequest error and the bid request object */
+    onBidderError: function({ error, bidderRequest }) {
+        // Bidder specific code
+    }
 }